skupperproject/skupper-website/input/start/index.md

 ### Set the current namespaces

-Use `kubectl create namespace` to create the namespaces you wish to use.
+Use `kubectl create namespace` to create the namespaces you wish to use (or use existing namespaces).
 Use `kubectl config set-context` to set the current namespace for each session.

 <div class="code-label session-2">Console for West</div>